CrossTheRoadElec/Phoenix5-Documentation/source/ch14a_BringUpRemoteSensors.rst

 .. warning:: In order for a motor controller to use another Talon sensor as a remote source, that Talon must have the correct sensor type selected.
    In other words, if Victor X is going to use Talon Y's analog sensor, Talon Y must have a *selected sensor type* set to *analog*.

+.. note:: When PigeonIMU is selected as a remote sensor, the closed loop uses the Pigeon's **native units** (8192 units per rotation).
+This can be changed by configuring a sensor coefficient for the closed loop, see :ref:`closedloop-configurations`.

 .. _RemoteFilter:

 Filter configuration